Geoff Pluck, Head of Stockbroking

 What happened to the markets?

 Markets famously dislike uncertainty.
-On the morning of Thursday 23
+Between the morning of Thursday 23

 th June.
-Furthermore, although markets often price in known events ahead of time, the outcome of the vote shook UK markets nonetheless.
-The FTSE 250, meanwhile, dropped 13.7% overnight as markets reacted to the referendum result.
+Although markets often price in known events ahead of time, the outcome of the vote shook UK markets nonetheless.
+The UK market of top 250 stocks, meanwhile, dropped 7.19% overnight as markets reacted to the referendum result.

-The FTSE 250 and firms with a domestic focus were hit harder than the large multi-national focused FTSE 100 (around four fifths of which is based outside the UK) due to their increased exposure to UK markets.
+Firms with a domestic focus were hit harder than the large multi-national focused top 100 (around four fifths of which is based outside the UK) due to their increased exposure to UK markets.
 A weaker pound and tougher inflationary environment also had an impact.

 Which industries were affected?